freeCodeCamp/freeCodeCamp/docs/reply-templates.md

 This particular error was not caused by your file, but was an old error caused by merging faulty code to the `master` branch.
 It has since been resolved.

-To pass the build, you will have to sync the latest changes from the `master` branch of the `freeCodeCamp/freeCodeCamp` repo.
+To pass the build you will have to sync the latest changes from the `master` branch of the `freeCodeCamp/freeCodeCamp` repo.

 Using the command line, you can do this in three easy steps: